segment-boneyard/nightmare/Readme.md

   .end();
 ```

-If you specify a `null` paritition then it will use the electron default behavior (persistent) or any string that starts with `'persist:'` will persist under that partition name, any other string will result in in-memory only storage.
+If you specify a `null` partition then it will use the electron default behavior (persistent) or any string that starts with `'persist:'` will persist under that partition name, any other string will result in in-memory only storage.

 ## Usage